-- 1. The design and master planning of development proposals will embrace the role they can play in supporting inclusive and healthy communities. - Development proposals, where appropriate, will be assessed against the following: - a) design and layouts that maximise opportunities to integrate development physically and functionally into the Parish through, for example, creating new connections and improving existing ones, and which allow for easy and direct movement to and from the Town Centre and wider built-up part of Dinnington for all ages; - b) provision of attractive, direct and integrated network of walking and cycling routes; - c) provision of attractive, safe, secure and accessible buildings and spaces that "design out crime and anti-social behaviour" and are easy to get around for all, particularly for older people and those with disabilities;
+1. The design and master planning of development proposals should support the creation and maintenance of inclusive and healthy communities.

+Development proposals, where appropriate, will be expected to:

+- a) maximise opportunities to integrate development physically and functionally into the Parish through, for example, creating new connections and improving existing ones, and which allow for easy and direct movement to and from the Town Centre and wider built-up part of Dinnington for all ages; - b) provide attractive, direct and integrated networks of walking and cycling routes: - c) provide attractive, safe, secure and accessible buildings and spaces that 'design out crime and anti-social behaviour' and are easy to get around for all, particularly for older people and those with disabilities; - d) maximise opportunities to enhance the role of Dinnington Town Centre as the main shopping and service centre in the local area; - e) design new buildings and the spaces they create to help reinforce or enhance the character, legibility, permeability, and accessibility of Dinnington; - f) provide suitable infrastructure and services, including SUDs, and address any impact it may have on local infrastructure and facilities, especially roads, health, policing and schools;

-- d) maximise opportunities to enhance the role of Dinnington Town Centre as the main shopping and service centre in the local area; - e) design of new buildings and the spaces they create help reinforce or enhance the character, legibility, permeability, and accessibility of Dinnington; - f) suitable infrastructure and services to address its needs and any impact it may have on local infrastructure and facilities, especially roads, health, policing and schools; - g) adequate measures for the future maintenance of open spaces, hard and soft landscaping and other public spaces and facilities; - h) explore and maximise employment, education, training and business opportunities within the Parish; and - i) they conserve and enhance locally distinctive character having regard to scale, siting, layout, density, massing, height, landscape, appearance, material, details and access. - 2.
+- g) incorporate adequate measures for the future maintenance of open spaces, SUDs, hard and soft landscaping and other public spaces and facilities; - h) explore and maximise employment, education, training and business opportunities within the Parish; and - i) conserve and enhance locally distinctive character having regard to scale, siting, layout, density, massing, height, landscape, appearance, material, details and access. - 2.
 Additional infrastructure needs arising as a result of planning consent should as far as possible be addressed through planning conditions, where required.
-Approvals will be conditioned so that, where necessary, infrastructure required as part of the planning approval is in place preferably prior to development taking place, but, at a minimum, at appropriate times in the phasing of the development.
+Approvals will be conditioned so that, where necessary, infrastructure required as part of the planning approval is delivered at the earliest practicable stage of development, including at appropriate times in the phasing of the development.